-Unlike some species, this bamboo can withstand frost and are widely planted in temperate areas.
-That is why, you will find them in bulk in parts of Argentina, Valdivia, and Chile.
+Unlike some species, this bamboo can withstand frost and is widely planted in temperate areas.
+That is why you will find them in bulk in parts of Argentina, Valdivia, and Chile.

-In the wild, the Chilean bamboo is known to control several dynamics of the forests.
+In the wild, it is known to control several dynamics of the forests.
 For instance, it controls the growth of multiple trees so that they do not witness unnecessarily fast growth and end up perishing in the cold.

 11. Moso Bamboo

-Moso bamboo (Phyllostachys edulis) is yet another elegant bamboo for your home garden.
+Moso bamboo (Phyllostachys edulis) is another elegant bamboo for your home garden.
 Growing up to 60 feet, these bamboos are known to be one of the hardiest and tallest bamboos across the globe.

-In the wild, you are likely to find Mosos in parts of China, Japan, and other East Asian regions.
+In the wild, you will likely find Mosos in parts of China, Japan, and other East Asian regions.

 12. Black Bamboos

-These bamboos assume a marble brownish hue almost immediately until becoming fully black over the next couple of years.
-Each of these canes passes through phases of color development which further adds to their multi-colored hue.
-The canes are around two inches in width a perfectly smooth and slimy surface.
+These bamboos assume a marble brownish hue almost immediately until becoming entirely black over the next couple of years.
+Each canes pass through phases of color development until they become a multi-colored hue.
+The canes are around two inches wide, with a perfectly smooth and slimy surface.

 13. Timber Bamboo

-Native to China, this plant is primarily harvested for timber and their canes are incredibly smooth and glossy.
+Native to China, this plant is primarily harvested for timber, and its canes are incredibly smooth and glossy.
 When young, the plants have an emerald green hue.
 They eventually fade to yellowish-green upon aging.